Canadian DeAnne Smith is a chameleon. She spent most of 2017 playing with identity. By the end of the year, she had accumulated an eclectic mix.

 “But, I’m not sure how much more to say about the show, how much I should reveal.
 I feel like I might spoil it.

-“This is always the time of year when I am still gathering ideas and putting them altogether.
+“This is always the time of year when I am still gathering ideas and putting them all together.
 It’s winter over here, so I am still in hibernation mode.
-Usually I’m putting the finishing touches to the show on the way over.
+Usually, I’m putting the finishing touches to the show on the way over, DeAnne Smith said

 “Some of the best elements of last year’s show either happened spontaneously or kind of right before the show started.
 That’s how I work; it may drive other people crazy, but I’ve learned to understand it’s part of my process.”